AEMSabbirRifat/QuRM-WiSe2024-25/Quantitative Research Questions, Literature Review & Hypothesis Formulation.md

 **<span style="color:blue">Task: Now convert the bad research questions to good research questions with the help of AI (any LLM).</span>**

+# Task 1: From Topic to Research Question

+**Time:** 15 minutes

+**Goal:** Practice narrowing a general interest area into a clear quantitative research question.

+**Instructions:**

+1. Choose one broad research topic from this list or create your own:

+   - AI use & academic performance among ITVET students
+   - Satisfaction with online learning platforms in vocational training
+   - Student productivity in blended (online and in-person) session settings

+2. Reframe the topic into one focused quantitative research question, following this structure:

+   *"What is the relationship between [independent variable] and [dependent variable] in [target population]?"*

 # Literature Review

 {{1}}